ucsb/campus-cloud-docs/docs/azure/index.md

 ## Management Group Hierarchy

-Azure subscriptions are organized into a management group hierarchy based on the **Cloud Adoption Framework (CAF) Enterprise Scale** module.
-Policies applied at a higher level in the hierarchy are inherited by all subscriptions below it.
+Azure subscriptions are organized into a management group hierarchy.
+Policies applied at a higher level are inherited by all subscriptions below it.

 ```
 UCSB Tenant (Root)